mripv6/piperInstall/README.md

 # Test the model
 Use the followig utility to export the voice model to onnx format, gather the config json file, rename the voice model files and develop a test wav file.
 ONNX is a standard format for voice models and stands fro Open Neural Network Exchange.
+There are other command line switches you can play with.

 ```
 python export_and_test.py --name w7iy \